martinring/thesis/src/4-Timing.md

 buildings, access rights or safe paths through the building, we even did not have to implement a path finding algorithm at all.

-The demonstrator is shown in Figure \ref{fig:screenshot}.
+The demonstrator is shown in [#fig:screenshot].
 It connects the implementation to the proof engine running the SMT instance.
 We can manually choose one of the three different information levels for the proof, which result in different assertions being added as well as different